DeeEmm/Thir/README.md

 - Unplug unit
 - Hang unit on side of tank / refuge / etc
 - Adjust mounting bracket until the bottom of the unit is submerged.
-- plug unit back in - you are good to go.
-- adjust tension on filter material by rolling back excess material on to filter roll.
+- Adjust tension on filter material by rolling back excess material on to filter roll.
+- Route the return from your display tank into the top of the filter box.
+- NOTE: using a flexible silicon hose will allow easy removal for cleaning
+- NOTE: fit a mesh / gauze / snail filter to the bottom of the return to stop snails entering the filter roll.
+- Plug unit back in - you are good to go.

 ### Changing filter rolls

+## The quick method

 - Unroll end of old filter roll.
-- Overlap new filter roll and old filter roll
+- Overlap new filter media and old filter media making sure the roll is in the correct orientation.
-- Staple media together
+- Staple both media together.
-- Carefully draw join through filter by manually pulling filter media
+- Carefully draw the new media through the filter by manually pulling the old filter media
 - When join has passed through machine, remove old filter roll, discard waste media and affix new media to roll using tape as before

+## The long method

+- Unplug the power
+- Remove the unit from tank / refuge / etc
+- Remove disused media
+- You've got it out of the tank, might as well give it a clean.
+- Follow installation instructions to reinstall.